tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 Regression analysis is a powerful tool to estimate relationships between variables.
 It is a way to quantify the impact of one variable on the other and make predictions for unseen data.
 [Refer to this topic](/analyze/regression) for the basics of regression analysis.

-Here, we focus on the summary of a regression in R, exploring all components of a regression output with step-by-step explanations and suggestions on how to interpret your results.
+Here, we focus on the regression output summary in R, exploring all components with step-by-step explanations and suggestions on how to interpret your results.

 ## Load packages and data

 Begin by loading our sample dataset.
-We use the PIAAC survey, measuring adults' proficiency in key information-processing skills: literacy, numeracy and problem-solving.Data adjustments are made beforehand to ensure variables are in the correct format.
+We use the PIAAC survey, measuring adults' proficiency in key information-processing skills: literacy, numeracy, and problem-solving.
+Data adjustments are made beforehand to ensure variables are in the correct format.
 Load the data set in R yourself by running the following code.

 {{% codeblock %}}